Lockheed T-33: Military use by other nations

 In the late 1990s, 18 T-33 Mk-III and T-33 SF-SC from the Bolivian Air Force went to Canada to be modernized at Kelowna Flightcraft.
 New avionics were installed, and detailed inspection and renewal of the fuselage and wings were performed.
 Most of the aircraft returned in early 2001 and remained operational until the type was officially retired on 31 July 2017.

+The T-33 became the first jet to be used by the Hellenic Air Force in 1951.
+Additional items, some of which manufactured in Canada, were received in 60s and 70s.
+It was which as a trainer, until its replacement by the T-2E, equipping the 361, 221 and 222 Training Squadrons and the 366, 367 and 368 Training Flights.
+For many years the T-33 were painted in silver, until the early 70s when they were painted in "Vietnam" camouflage.
+The exceptions were some airplanes of 222 Squadron which were used for target towing and were painted in orange.
+The last T-33s were retired in 2000.

 On 21 June 1996, 1 T-33A-5-LO (trainer TR-602) from the Hellenic Air Force piloted by Squadron Leader Ioannis Kouratzoglou successfully intercepted a Turkish F-16C violating Athens FIR by engaging in low-altitude high-G maneuvers.

 Civilian use

 A grounded T-33 trainer jet being lifted by a Sikorsky CH-54 Tarhe.

 A few T-33s have been owned privately, with two used by Boeing as chase aircraft.
-In 2010, one T-33 owned by Boeing was used as a chase aircraft during the maiden flight of the Boeing 787.
+In 2010, one of Boeing's T-33s was used as a chase aircraft during the maiden flight of the Boeing 787.
 The maiden flight of the Boeing 737 MAX-7 on 16 March 2018 also featured a T-33 chase plane.
-The maiden flight of the Boeing 777-9 on January 25, 2020, also featured a T-33 chase plane, taking off from KBFI and meeting the 777-9 at KPAE, it stopped at KMWH and it took off again to chase the 777-9 on its way back to KBFI, flying around Mount Rainier before their landing.
-On December 4, 2020, Boeing retired their T-33 Chase Planes after 66 years of service.
+The maiden flight of the Boeing 777-9 on 25 January 2020, also featured a T-33 chase plane, taking off from KBFI and meeting the 777-9 at KPAE, it stopped at KMWH and it took off again to chase the 777-9 on its way back to KBFI, flying around Mount Rainier before their landing.
+On 4 December 2020, Boeing retired their T-33 chase planes after 66 years of service.
 Both T-33s operated by Boeing were replaced by a single T-38 Talon.
 Actor and pilot Michael Dorn owned a T-33, which he jokingly referred to as his "starship".